"

 Qualitative People Analytics Skills

-• Object coding: Assigns codes to identify specific things, events, or people mentioned in the data.
+• Object Coding: Assigns codes to identify specific things, events, or people mentioned in the data.
 You might use object coding to identify process improvements for employees at work (e.g., tagging which systems were mentioned by employees), to determine which learning resources to offer (e.g., a topic that receives multiple asks for help in an IT help forum could be identified as one worth developing a training course for), or to identify individuals who might benefit from leadership development (e.g., specific managers mentioned in exit interviews).

-• Structural coding: Identifies the structure or organization of the data itself.
+• Structural Coding: Identifies the structure or organization of the data itself.
 You might use structural coding to reveal how decisions are made within an organization by coding who is involved, what information is considered, and the criteria used for making choices.

 • Thematic Analysis: One of the most common approaches to qualitative people analytics is thematic analysis.
-This involves identifying, analyzing, and interpreting recurring patterns and themes within the data.
+This involves coding data and then identifying, analyzing, and interpreting recurring patterns and themes within the data.
 It requires a thoughtful and systematic examination of your coded data – it’s not just a summary or your own ‘gut feeling’ about what you see in the data!
 If done well, you can uncover underlying meanings, perspectives, and experiences that aren’t visible at first glance.

 • One of the more powerful applications of thematic analysis in people analytics can come from analyzing what employees say or do regarding topics they may be hesitant to respond to with complete honesty or where employees are cautious in what they share.
 For example, in exit interviews employees often give reasons for leaving that are most ‘socially acceptable’ rather than most honest (e.g., they may say they are leaving for “family reasons” when really they are miserable about something else).
 It’s normal for people to do this to be polite, to avoid having a difficult conversation, or to maintain a positive relationship with the company.
-Many managers and experienced HR professionals know when they hear a responses like this and it’s not the ‘real’ reason but it can be hard to pin that information down.
+Many managers and experienced HR professionals know when they hear a response like this and it’s not the ‘real’ reason but it can be hard to pin that information down.
 Thematic analysis allows you to analyze all themes and separate common ‘socially accepted’ themes from others.
 It can also help to identify patterns where reasons can be aligned with emotional responses, context, and descriptions associated with those reasons.

 Analytics can be done on any form of qualitative data, but text analytics is by far the most popular in people analytics today.
-In fact you may have heard this term and wondered if it was different from the list of analytics techniques above.
-The term text analytics simply refers to analysis of text.
+You may have heard this term and wondered if it was different from the list of analytics techniques above.
+It is not.
+If you are doing any of the above techniques on text data, you are doing text analytics.
+The term text analytics simply refers to the analysis of text.
 So, if you are doing thematic analysis or sentiment analysis and it is of words (as opposed to images, video, sounds, etc.) you are doing text analytics.
 With the growing use of communication platforms and surveys within organizations, text analysis techniques are becoming increasingly important.
-But there are also plenty of opportunities to work with observations, visuals, and non-text forms of data as well.
+The growing use of technology has also meant that sometimes people may be using the term “text analytics” to imply that they are referring specifically to the analysis of text completed by technology tools.
+Which is an approach to qualitative analytics that has been growing rapidly recently as well.

-Personally, I think the automated tools are fantastic, but only as a supplement, not a replacement, for the researcher.
-I think there still needs to be a human researcher involved who knows how to manually conduct qualitative analyses and therefore can identify when the tools have captured insights appropriately and when there are aspects of the data that have not been captured appropriately.
-I think these tools are a game changer for addressing the issues of time and resource constraints in qualitative analysis because they can provide researchers a starting point that minimizes data prep, I think they can help serve as an interesting guide for initial framework development, they can be an amazing efficiency tool, and they can be a fantastic quality checking tool helping the human researcher identify additional things they may need to look into and analyze.
+Personally, I think the automated tools are fantastic, but as a supplement, not a replacement, for the people analyst.
+I think there needs to be a human involved who knows how to manually conduct qualitative analyses and therefore can identify when the tools have captured insights accurately and when there are aspects of the data that have not been captured appropriately.
+These tools are game changers for addressing the issues of time and resource constraints in qualitative analysis because they provide a starting point that minimizes data prep.
+They can be an amazing efficiency tool for drafting initial frameworks or for assisting in quality checks to help the human analyst identify additional things they may need to look into and analyze.
 But because the purpose of most qualitative analysis is to get at the heart of the human experience, I believe it still does require a human to understand and interpret the data fully.
-So, for those looking to build their people analytics qualitative analysis skills, I personally recommend that you build skills in learning how to analyze your qualitative data manually and also in learning to leverage available technology to help you do so faster and with higher quality (we’ll talk more about leveraging tools and technology at the end of this chapter).

 Qualitative Research Methodologies